 The Houston Astrodome is a great place to shoot a movie.
 It’s big, it’s round, and the translucent roof lets in plenty of light.
 As a set, it cries out to the filmmaker, “use me”.

-Owlish Brewster McCloud (Bud Cort) is a long-haired homicidal psychopath who lives in the fallout shelter at the Houston Astrodome.
+Owlish Brewster McCloud (Bud Cort) is a long-haired homicidal psychopath who lives illegally in the fallout shelter beneath the Houston Astrodome and spends his days studying avian physiology while building a pair of mechanical wings.
 He is obsessed with birds and determined to fly.

 The second nice bit is in the end credit sequence, which comes right after Brewster falls to his death.
 It’s done as a Fellini circus and the entire cast gathers in circus garb to take their final bows.

 Each of the actors, in turn, steps out of character and takes a curtain call, but when it’s Brewster’s turn the camera cuts to a close-up of him lying on the ground, broken and dead.
 I have no idea what it’s supposed to mean, either.

 Sheriff Haskel Weeks

 Police Captain Crandall

 Policeman Douglas Breen